Ibaraki's capital city: art, gardens, and activities for all ages

 Art, culture, and technology at Mito

-If you are interested in traditional crafts and modern plastic arts, make a trip to Kasama Geijutsunomori Park (known as Craft Hills in English) in Kasama city, a 25-minute train ride on the JR Mito line.
+If you are interested in traditional crafts and modern plastic arts, make a trip to Geijutsu no Mori Park in Kasama city, a 25-minute train ride on the JR Mito line.
 The park has an outdoor concert hall, a “ceramic forest,” and a promenade with art on display.
 The Ceramic Art Museum sits in the middle of the park surrounded by lush greenery and flowers.

 Take a leap of faith

 About an hour's drive outside of Mito, you will find the Ryujin Suspension Bridge stretching over Lake Ryujin.
 This impressive feat of modern engineering is designed to hold up 3,500 people at any one time.
-At 100 meters high, you can try bungee jumping from the highest jumping spot in Japan.
+At 100 meters high, it is one of Japan's highest spots to try bungee jumping.
 For the slightly less brave, stick to walking the bridge; doing so is worth it for the views of Lake Ryujin and the valley below.

 Remains of Edo period in Japan

 For a historical insight into the city, consider a visit to Mito Castle, whose origins trace back to the 13th century when it was a vital fortress.
 During the Edo period (1603-1867), the castle was controlled by Tokugawa Yorifusa, founder of the Mito clan, who played an important role in supporting and strengthening the Tokugawa shogunate based in Edo (present-day Tokyo).
-The castle was severely damaged through wars and natural disasters, and today only the Yakuimon Gate and a few moats remain; however, reconstruction of the Otemon Gate is now underway, and the gate will be ready in 2019.
+The castle was severely damaged through wars and natural disasters.
+However, restoration of the Otemon Gate was completed in 2020, and the Ninomaru square garrison was restored in 2021.

 Discover one of Japan's most important Inari shrines